Home » FAMILY » Eight Habits for a Happy and Healthy Marriage

 Two final points here.
 First, give regularly to your church.
 I recommend 10% of your gross income, even if you think the tithe is just for the Old Testament.
 You most likely give far more than that to the government in taxes, the mortgage company for housing, and yourself for luxuries and comforts.
 Why short-change God?

 Wondering about the tithe?
 I’ve written about it before.
-Check out Why It’s Important to Give to the Church and 10 Steps to Effortlessly Give the Tithe.
+Check out Why It’s Important to Give to the Church and 10 Easy Steps to Generous Giving.

-Second, set a dollar limit that each of you can spend without consulting the other – and never spend over than amount.
-This could be a monthly amount for any incidental purchases (Starbucks?) or a dollar limit for larger purchases (you want a $350 purse – have to clear it with hubby first).
+Second, set a dollar limit that each of you can spend without consulting the other – and never spend over that amount.
+This could be a monthly amount for any incidental purchases (Starbucks?) or a dollar limit for larger purchases (if you want a $350 purse you have to clear it with hubby first).
 Having both a monthly amount for incidentals ($100 or $150) and an individual purchase limit ($100? $200?) will cover most purchases you make when you’re not together.

 Like everything else, there are exceptions.
 Some people have to work on Sundays.
 Others are married to nonbelievers.
 Still others have chronic illnesses that make getting out difficult.
-Whatever your situation is, make a commitment to build your faith together in whatever ways work for you.
+Whatever your situation is, commit to building your faith together in whatever way works for you.

 However, if you don’t work on Sundays, you are both believers, and you just don’t like the hassle or prefer going to the lake – change your attitude and actions.
 Church is important to the health and future of your marriage and family.